Donate

 How much Universal Credit (UC) will I get?

 How much Universal Credit you can get will depend on the income and circumstances of all the household members.
-To get an estimate of what you may be entitled to when you claim Universal Credit, you can use the Turn2us Benefits Calculator.
+Use the Turn2us Benefits Calculator to find out what you may be entitled to when you claim Universal Credit.

 In working out your Universal Credit award, firstly your household’s maximum Universal Credit award is calculated.
 This will be made up of one standard allowance and any additional elements that apply.